 Box 1: A Plus Construction Company certifies that the DBE firms listed below have been contacted regarding participation on this project.
-If this Bidder is successful on this project and is awarded the Contract, it shall assure that subcontracts or supply agreements are executed with named DBEs.
-(If necessary, use additional sheets.)
+If this Bidder is successful on this project and is awarded the Contract it small assure that subcontracts or supply agreements are executed with named DBEs.
+(If necessary, use additional contacts of supply agreements are executed with named DBEs.)